shaikhneha2911/Deep-Face-Authorizor/README.md

 ## Run the Application
-Before we run the project, make sure that you are having MongoDB in your local system, with Compass since we are using MongoDB for data storage.
-You also need Azure account to access the service like ACS and App services.
+Before you run the project, make sure that you have MongoDB in your local system, with Compass since we are using MongoDB for data storage.
+You also need an Azure account to access services like ACS and App services.

 ### Step 1-: Clone the Repository
 ```